The Columbus Museum Safety Precautions

 Hand sanitizer stations are available throughout the Museum for your convenience and frequent handwashing is encouraged.
 We have increased the frequency of the cleaning of high-touch surface areas such as handrails, doorknobs, faucets, elevator buttons, etc.

-The Transformations Interactive Family Gallery remains closed to the public.
+The Transformations Interactive Family Gallery is re-opening!